 We returned home to San Antonio mid-December from Uganda where 236 women from many areas of the country were able to attend the 15th annual Threads of Blessing conference at the Women’s Vocational Training Center at Goli in Nebbi Diocese in northwest Uganda from December 2-6, 2019.

-Through the generosity of many donors each of these women were provided a scholarship that covered her bus fare to and from her home, plus 4 nights room and board at the Center with some women traveling overnight.
+Through the generosity of many donors, each of these women was provided a scholarship that covered her bus fare to and from her home, plus 4 nights room and board at the Center with some women traveling overnight.